-A written excuse, signed by the parent/guardian, which describes the reason for an absence, must accompany the student on his/her return to school.
-Such excuses are required for each individual absence and tardy.
-Absences not verified by a written excuse may be investigated.
+A written excuse, signed by the parent/guardian, which describes the reason for an absence must be sent to school.
+Such excuses are required for each individual's absence and tardy.
+Absences not verified by a parent/guardian written excuse may be investigated.
 All unverified excuses will be recorded as unexcused on a student's permanent attendance record.